Escaping a Polygon: Full Model (Full Version of Section )

 \subsection{Discrete Game}

 In this section, we show how to discretize the (continuous) pursuit--escape game while closely approximating winning strategies.
 This tool will enable us to prove that some player always wins (in Section~\ref{Some Player Wins}) and to obtain a pseudopolynomial-time approximation scheme (in \Section~\ref{sec:pseudoPTAS}).
-Our discrete game is similar in spirit to a discretization of pursuit--evasion games given in \cite{Reif-Tate-1993}, but the difference in models means that we need to prove our own results about approximating the continuous game.
+Bollobas et al.~\cite{Bollobas-Leader-Walters-2009-arXiv} define a discrete pursuit--evasion game, which discretizes time into steps, but players still move in the original continuous domains.
+By contrast, we discretize both time and space.
+Combining this discretization with the stronger oblivious property that we obtained in Section~\ref{sec:oblivious strategies} enables us to obtain finite approximation algorithms in Section~\ref{sec:pseudoPTAS}.
+Our discrete game is similar in spirit to a discretization of pursuit--evasion games given by Reif and Tate \cite[Section~4]{Reif-Tate-1993}, but the difference in models means that we need to prove our own results about approximating the continuous game.

 \paragraph{Discretization.} Given a pursuit--escape game consisting of an escaper domain $D_\escaper$, pursuer domain $D_\pursuer$, exit set $\Exit$, and speed ratio~$r$, we define the \defn{$(\delta,\gamma)$-discretized game} $\hat G_{\delta,\gamma}(r)$ as follows.
 We write an explicit ``$(r)$'' for the intended speed ratio, as we will need to adjust it when relating to the continuous game $G = G(r)$.